andrewdouglassmith1/TikTok_Hit_Predictor/README.md

 - **Data**:
   - *Top TikTok* Songs: Utilized [Chartmetric's](https://www.chartmetric.com/) weekly and daily TikTok charts to select top songs
   - *Song Features*: Extracted song features from the Spotify API
+- **Tools**
+  - Numpy, Pandas, Selenium, Sci-kit learn, Imbalanced Learn, Streamlit, Seaborn, Matplotlib, Tableau, XG Boost

+# Labels and Features

+**Labels:**

+- Background:
+  - Songs are measured how successful they are on TikTok by the number of video counts they have (the number of videos made with this song as the background music)
+  - Chartmetric ranks the top songs on two measures: 1) Top daily songs by video count 2) Top 7 day trailing songs by video count
+- Labels were broken out into two groups:
+  - *Hit:* if a song every breaks the top 50 for daily video counts or 7 day trailing video counts
+  - *Not a Hit:* if a song never breaks the top 50 for daily video counts or 7 day trailing video counts

-- **Features:**
+**Features:**

 - *Song Features*: Danceability, Energy, Key, Mode, Speechiness, Acousticness, Liveness, Valence, Loudness, Tempo, Instrumentalness
 - *Metadata*: Year Released, Artists
-- **Tools**
-  - Numpy, Pandas, Selenium, Sci-kit learn, Imbalanced Learn, Streamlit, Seaborn, Matplotlib, Tableau, XG Boost

 ## Models